 Ultimately, the bomber jacket is what you make of it.
 Regardless of your style, there’ll be one to suit your look, especially given that it’s also available in an increasingly broad selection of fabrics, from velvet and satin to soft moleskin.

 The Weeknd perhaps summed it up best, when he told Billboard in 2017, “For my generation, the bomber jacket is like a replacement for the suit jacket.
 It’s a piece that men wear every day, and it’s something that I would wear for any occasion, whether it’s on the street or going to an awards ceremony.
 For me, bomber jackets are smart, but they are also street and have a lot of attitude.”

-With traditional suits falling out of favour in recent years thanks to menswear’s new relaxed direction, the bomber jacket has stepped up and established itself as a viable alternative to full tailoring.
+With traditional suits falling out of favor in recent years thanks to menswear’s new relaxed direction, the bomber jacket has stepped up and established itself as a viable alternative to full tailoring and can be worn in professional settings.
 Try using one in place of a blazer with a T-shirt or lightweight knit and finish with sneakers.